nikhuber/php-rest-service/README.md

 Don't forget to adjust all namespaces and usages or other references in your source code.

-## Tips:
+# Tips

 The following commands might help you to resolve issues:

     docker-compose exec php bin/console cache:clear
     docker-compose exec php bin/console debug:router

-# Hints:

-During implementation, I faced the following issues:
+During implementation, I faced the following issues with the frameworks:

 - API Platform needs at least one [GET operation per resource](https://github.com/api-platform/core/issues/640) to generate route identifiers.
 - When declaring entities and DTOs in different classes, you might want to bypass the [automatic retrieval of entities](https://api-platform.com/docs/core/operations/) (`_api_receive`).